What is Attachment Theory?

 Attachment theory is a psychological framework that explains how the bonds we form in early childhood profoundly influence our emotional development, relationships, and overall well-being throughout life.
 At its core, the theory proposes that humans have an innate need to form close emotional bonds with others, and the nature of our earliest relationships shapes our internal working models of self and others.

 These early experiences create mental templates that guide our expectations, emotions, and behaviors in relationships across the lifespan.
 Whether we feel secure in relationships, fear abandonment, or struggle with intimacy often traces back to these foundational experiences with our first caregivers.
+Attachment theory sits within developmental psychology and overlaps heavily with research on emotion regulation, helping explain why early bonds have such lasting psychological reach.

 Core Principles